mjc-school/MJC-School/bigdata/Prerequisites.md

 ## Other rules:
 - Feel free to propose to use some additional (unmentioned) tools/frameworks/libs, in this case approval from the mentors required.
-- Only GA versions of tools/frameworks/libs are allowed.
 - JDK: Oracle JDK 8 or higher (use Java 8 features like new date time API, lambdas and streams, optional where possible).
 - Public APIs must be documented (Javadoc).
 - Questions are normal and show the process of your study, do not hesitate to ask, especially